secure-device-onboard/docs/docs/iot-platform-sdk/running-the-demo.md

 ]
 ```
 !!!
 Note
-     Using a single “exec” block you cannot execute multiple scripts on the Device.
+     Using a single `exec` block you cannot execute multiple scripts on the Device.
-     For devices except Client-SDK and Client-CSDK TPM, the above order is not mandatory, we can first define “filedesc” and “write” blocks for both scripts and then define “exec” blocks later.

 To avoid different configurations for different devices, a unified structure is followed for svi.json file which is described above and works for all devices.

 !!!
 Note
-     When running the services as Docker*, only <sdo-iot-platform-sdk-root\>/demo/ocs/config/db and <sdo-iot-platform-sdk-root\>/demo/to0scheduler/config/redirect.properties, are configurable.
+     When running the services as Docker*, only `<sdo-iot-platform-sdk-root\>/demo/ocs/config/db` and `<sdo-iot-platform-sdk-root\>/demo/to0scheduler/config/redirect.properties`, are configurable.

-Given an OwnershipVoucher file with a unique deviceId/GUID, the following needs to be done to add it as a device in the directory <sdo-iot-platform-sdk-root\>/demo/ocs/config/db/v1/devices:
+Given an OwnershipVoucher file with a unique deviceId/GUID, the following needs to be done to add it as a device in the directory `<sdo-iot-platform-sdk-root\>/demo/ocs/config/db/v1/devices`:

 1. Create a folder named deviceId/GUID.